Best stereo amplifiers 2024: the 8 best integrated amps chosen by our experts

 Also consider

-• Rega io: If you're looking for a more affordable amplifier than any on this list and don't need digital connectivity, this Rega has been a favourite of ours for years.
-No, it isn't all that well equipped, but sonically it's bags of fun and hugely entertaining.
+- Rega io: If you're looking for a fun and affordable amplifier and don't need digital connectivity, this Rega has been a favourite of ours for years.
+No, it isn't all that well equipped, but sonically it's bags of fun and hugely entertaining, even if the Rotel on our list is more insightful.

 How to choose the best stereo amplifier for you